ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

 For all the inventory objects, there are some common attributes existing.
 Such as:

-Identifier: here we suggest to use uuid format which is widely implemented with systems.
-It is guaranteed to be globally unique.
+Identifier: here we suggest to use uuid format which is widely used by development of systems.
+It could be globally unique easily.

 Name: name is a human-readable label information which could be used to present on GUI.
 This name is suggested to be provided by server.

 Alias: alias is also a human-readable label information which could be modified by user.
 It could also be present on GUI instead of name.

 Description: description is a human-readable information which could be also input by user.
-Description provides more detailed information to prompt users when performing maintenance operations.
+Description provides more detailed information to prompt users when maintaining.

 Location: location is a common management requirement of operators.
-This location could be an absolute position (e.g. mail address), or a relative position (e.g. port index).
-Different types of inventory objects may require different types of position.
+This location could be absolute position, e.g. address, or relative position, e.g. port index.
+Different types of inventory objects require different types of position.

 ~~~~ ascii-art
 module: ietf-network-inventory